Dick in a Box: Music video

-Maya Rudolph (left, pictured in 2012) and Kristen Wiig (right, pictured in 2009) played the love interests in the video.
+Actresses Maya Rudolph (left, pictured in 2012) and Kristen Wiig (right, pictured in 2009) played the love interests in the video.

 After listening to the finished audio track, Barnes felt it would "be a big hit" if they had an equally funny video for it.

 The music video for "Dick in a Box" was filmed in New York City in a day and a half.
 The crew spent December 15 filming the video.
-Timberlake left occasionally to prepare for the show; they finished the session at 3:00 AM the following morning.
+Timberlake left occasionally to prepare for the show; they finished the session at 3:00 am the following morning.
 Schaffer directed the video with Jorma's assistance.
 Indoor scenes were filmed in Studio 8H, SNLs permanent set.
 Timberlake and Samberg sported wigs and fake short beards for the video.

 Schaffer felt the filming process was both frightening and funny, saying, "We knew it was a really dumb idea and we weren't sure if we were even gonna get away with it on the air, but once we were actually making it, it was just super fun!"
-Members of The Lonely Island wanted to do the filming as quickly as they could, since Timberlake was busy with other hosting gigs and sketches.
-Kristen Wiig and Maya Rudolph played the duo's lovers.
+Members of the Lonely Island wanted to do the filming as quickly as they could, since Timberlake was busy with other hosting gigs and sketches.
+Actresses Kristen Wiig and Maya Rudolph played the duo's lovers.
 Wiig felt the song would be a hit after hearing it and seeing the film set.
-It was not until 4:00 PM on December 16, less than eight hours before it was to go live, that the video was ready to be shown to NBC executive Rick Ludwin.
+It was not until 4:00 pm on December 16, less than eight hours before it was to go live, that the video was ready to be shown to NBC executive Rick Ludwin.

 The video begins with Samberg and Rudolph sitting in front of a fireplace.
 Samberg says he has a Christmas gift for her and instructs her to "just sit down and listen".
 The balladeers are wearing silk suits, jewel-toned rayon shirts, herringbone chains, trimmed goatees, and sunglasses.
 The men each give their lovers a box with their penis inside as a present, and ask them to open it and look inside.
 The singers stroke their goatees and pose with each displaying a gift-wrapped box attached to his groin.
 Their girlfriends seem aroused and excited by their presents, while the men aggressively rub roses and feathers in the women's faces.
 Near the chorus, the men sing about how their presents are better than other gifts, such as diamond rings, fancy cars, or luxury houses.
-The duo suggest their present is suitable for all holidays, including Christmas, Hanukkah, and Kwanzaa.
+The duo suggests their present is suitable for all holidays, including Christmas, Hanukkah, and Kwanzaa.
 At one point, they give step-by-step instructions on how to create the gift.

 It's easy to do, just follow these steps: